Test-Driven Development

 The Spec-to-Test Pipeline

-1. Write requirement in EARS format:
+1. Write requirement in clear format

-2. Translate to test cases:
+2. Translate to test case descriptions

-3. AI generates test code from test case descriptions
+3. AI generates test code from descriptions

 4. Human reviews: Are assertions meaningful?
 Are edge cases covered?